Concordium/concordium-base/rust-src/concordium_base/README.md

 The library covers the following areas

 - the full implementation of the identity layer cryptography.
-In particular the data structures, data exchange formats between the different parties, and zero knowledge proofs are implemented by this library.
+In particular the data structures, data exchange formats between the different parties, and zero-knowledge proofs are implemented by this library.
-- implementation of encrypted transfers, including data exchange formats and zero knowledge proofs.
+- implementation of encrypted transfers, including data exchange formats and zero-knowledge proofs.
 - implementation of ElGamal encryption over the curve abstraction defined in the library.
 - implementation of bulletproofs over the curve abstraction.